adewils/adewils.github.io/about.md

 permalink: /about/
 published: true
 ---
-## About me
 About night school, writers groups, writing stories, poems, this blog.
 About me.

 Readin’ and writin’ have always been easier for me than ‘rithmetic, so that’s why this isn’t a blog about numbers.
 Mathematicians see beauty in equations, but I never could understand them.

 I always enjoyed reading a story more than solving Pythagoras, a subject of which I know as little about as could fit on a pinhead.
 As a child I read voraciously.
 Then, as probably now, the teacher often wanted kids to write a story in class.
 It passed the time, expanded our imaginations and gave the teacher valuable time to plan and mark work.